HoussemDs/floor-occupancy-tracker/README.md

 ## 💡 Credits

-Made by **Alex** — built with YOLO, Python, and a lot of solo coffee-fueled study ☕.
+Made by **houssem** — built with YOLO, Python, and a lot of solo coffee-fueled study ☕.

 ---